nationalparkservice/QC-tips-and-tricks/README.md

 The rationale of this project is to take a familiar dataset, flights, from the nycflights13 package and introduce all kinds of horrible inconsistencies and errors into the data.
 That defines the problem domain.
 The solutions will be to hunt down and locate those problems as quickly and efficiently as possible.
 The goal is to make QC'ing systematic and tedious, rather than chaotic, frustrating or difficult.

+# How to use these scripts

+If you are familiar with Git and GitHub you can simply clone this repository.
+If you are new to GitHub, go to the Code button at the top of this page and select download ZIP.
+The ZIP file will contain contain everything.

 Note - this is currently a work-in-progress so please feel free to send questions, comments or code fixes to me as repo issues.
-Thanks for reading, Gareth (gareth_rowell@nps.gov)
+Thanks for reading, Gareth (gareth_rowell@nps.gov).

     Outline of scripts